Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 More expensive monthly plans are available, but include active monitoring.
 Without a permanent address (location to send emergency services) active monitoring isn’t beneficial or worth the cost.

-Originally, I planned to use SimpliSafe as my van security system, but I quickly realized it’s potential as a pet temperature monitor, too.
+Originally, I planned to use SimpliSafe as my van security system, but I quickly realized it’s additional potential as a pet temperature monitor, too.

 There is a catch, however.
 SimpliSafe temperature monitor only updates once per hour.
 That means the temperature can be out of range for a while before the system sends you an alert.

-I’m neurotic about checking the temperature in my camper when I’m away, so this was fine for me, but if you’re easily distracted this won’t be the right RV pet monitor system for you.
+I’m neurotic about checking the temperature in my camper when I’m away, so this was fine for me, but if you’re easily distracted this won’t be the right RV pet monitoring system for you.

-Additionally, you can add as many cameras (indoor and outdoor) to your system as you’d like.
+Another benefit with the SimpliSafe system is that you can add as many cameras (indoor and outdoor) to your system as you’d like.
 Unlike Waggle, these additional cameras do not come with additional subscription fees.
 Absolutely everything in your SimpliSafe system is included in the same monthly fee.

 SimpliSafe will send alerts whenever: